Broadening Research Achievement in Neurosciences (BRAiN) for a Diverse Workforce

 Benefits, Responsibilities, and Timetable

-The BRAiN program provides academic preparation and financial support as apprentice scientists in UCI laboratory to gain laboratory skills and research experience.
+The BRAiN program provides academic preparation and financial support as apprentice scientists in UC Irvine laboratory to gain laboratory skills and research experience.

 BRAiN is an exciting and challenging academic experience.
 Selected participants receive the following benefits:

-• Mentoring and guidance by MSP program directors, UCI faculty, graduate students and senior undergraduates pursuing neuroscience research careers
+• Mentoring and guidance by MSP program directors, UC Irvine faculty, graduate students and senior undergraduates pursuing neuroscience research careers

-• Introduction to laboratories in the UCI School of Biological Sciences and School of Medicine
+• Introduction to laboratories in the UC Irvine Charlie Dunlop School of Biological Sciences and School of Medicine

 • Academic and career advisement